 The results of multi-parameter modeling suggest SARS-CoV-2-dependent and -independent inflammation as well as SARS-CoV-2 related factors dependent and independent of inflammation.
 The additive effects of inflammation, COVID-19 recovery, signs of depression/anxiety and age may hence lower systemic availability of the serotonin precursor TRP and predispose to depressive or anxious disorders (Dantzer et al., 2008) (Figure 7).
-This finding i.e. the interaction of mental and physical health with an additive effect on neurotransmitter precursor amino acid levels has been observed by our group outside of COVID-19 (Hüfner et al., 2015) and we have also shown previously that not only acute but also chronic somatic diseases can interact with mental health presumably via their bi-directional influence on neurotransmitter precursor amino acid levels (Hüfner et al., 2019).
+This finding i.e. the interaction of mental and physical health with an additive effect on neurotransmitter precursor amino acid levels has been observed by our group besides COVID-19 (Hüfner et al., 2015) ..
+We have also shown previously that not only acute but also chronic somatic diseases can interact with mental health presumably via their bi-directional influence on neurotransmitter precursor amino acid levels (Hüfner et al., 2019).

 Sickness behaviour in humans comprises among others symptoms of depressed and anxious mood, social disconnection, fatigue, cognitive disturbance, and psychomotor slowing (Bower et al., 2022).
 This is a clear indication that inflammatory changes are associated also with alterations of mental status (Dantzer et al., 2008).
-Alterations kynurenine levels and the serotonin pathway activity were described in acute COVID-19 using a metabolomics approach, with this pathway being the most prominently affected of all of the investigated compounds (Thomas et al., 2020).
+Alterations of kynurenine levels and the serotonin pathway activity were described in acute COVID-19 using a metabolomics approach, with this pathway being the most prominently affected of all of the investigated compounds (Thomas et al., 2020).
 Elevated kynurenine levels were also found in the urine of COVID-19 patients and associated with disease severity (Dewulf et al., 2022).
 These findings were summarized in a recent metaanalysis confirming the alterations of KYN/TRP ratio in COVID-19 and especially in its severe manifestations (Almulla et al., 2022).
-Furthermore, profound alterations of aminoacid turnover and KYN metabolism were identified as a unique pheynotype of COVID-19 (Lawler et al., 2021).
+Furthermore, profound alterations of aminoacid turnover and KYN metabolism were identified as a unique of COVID-19 (Lawler et al., 2021).

 Low grade inflammation is a transdiagnostic feature of many psychiatric disorders and psychopathological symptoms (Miller and Raison, 2016).
 Recently, elevated levels of pre-pandemic inflammation makers could be associated with a 40% greater risk of developing depressive symptoms in the early months of the pandemic, and mental stress was proposed as the mediating factor (Hamilton et al., 2021).
 Protracted systemic inflammation beyond acute phase of COVID-19 was linked to reduced antioxidative glutathion in the brain as well as with depressive symptoms (Poletti et al., 2022).
 Elevated inflammatory markers during acute COVID-19 were shown to predict psychopathology at three months follow up, underlining the role of inflammation (Mazza et al., 2021).
-This finding was supported by observation of protective effects of cytokine-blocking agents in acute COVID-19 against the later onset of depressive symptoms (Benedetti et al., 2021).
+This finding was supported by observation of protective effects of cytokine-blocking agents in acute COVID-19 against development of depressive symptoms during recovery (Benedetti et al., 2021).
 In our local cohort the increases in KYN/TRP are reflective of higher IDO1 activity and related to inflammation as well as SARS-CoV-2 status.
 Serum metabolomics and proteomics data from the INCOV validation cohort (Su et al., 2022) indicate strongly, that systemic availability of the serotonin precursor TRP and circulating amounts of KYN and quinolinic acid, the products of IDO1-mediated TRP decay stays under control of systemic inflammation during acute COVID-19 and recovery.
 Interestingly, in both analyzed cohorts, serum levels of inflammatory cytokines were comparable in fully recovered COVID-19 patients and uninfected controls.
 Yet, COVID-19-associated depression, anxiety, sleep problems and self-reported neurological abnormalities were paralleled by substantially lower circulating TRP levels and higher serum amounts of TRYCATs.
 The potential role of KYN/TRP and IDO activation has been summarized in a recent hypothesis paper (Eroğlu et al., 2021) and KYN has been suggested as a potential marker of in individuals with status post COVID-19 (Bizjak et al., 2022).